aliceisjustplaying/snippet.blue/plan.md

 # IMPORTANT NOTE

-Step 1 is already done, the project has been created and is deployed to CloudFlare.
+Step 1 is already done, the project has been created and is deployed to CloudFlare, and is connected via the the git/CI integration.